antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 the chip is incompatible, ANY 16MB chip is incompatible, or if there is something else I am missing or doing wrong.
 Is the method I used for padding the image correct?

 I used Buildroot to make just a basic u-boot.bin for RPI 0w but could not get a terminal that way.
-It only works when the Linux kernel is included, I'm trying to understand why that is and/or can U-Boot itself supply a basic console?
+It only works when the Linux kernel/SD Card image is included, I'm trying to understand why that is and/or can U-Boot itself supply a basic console?

 MIPS support in Buildroot and U-Boot seems lacking or at least highly board specific.
 I'm learning to compile U-Boot and want to understand how to make a minimal configuration that would be small enough to fit in 2MB and also allow UART console access.
-I think I have enough info on the hardware to create a device tree spec, but I need to know more about what I actually have I think.
+I think there is enough info on the hardware to create a device tree spec, but not sure at this point.